karaoke-dev/karaoke-dev.github.io/content/changelog/2021.0726/index.md

 ---

 ## Achievement
-- \more then 69 stars/
+- \more than 69 stars/
 - No. 777 PR has been created.

 ## Code quality